 Temperatures can even drop to -12°C. Because of this, the area is often chilly.
-This notwithstanding, the area is still breathtaking to behold.
+This notwithstanding, the city is still breathtaking to behold.
 It is home to colorful scenery which mainly comes in the form of White Mountain peaks, calm ambiance, and clear blue waters.

 Some of these include the Lofotr Viking Museum, Kvalvika, Sakrisøy, and the Vesterålen.
 Tour the area if you like fishing, watching whales, feeding dolphins, or merely passing by to sightsee.
 You will also get to taste several local cuisines from the area’s numerous eateries.

-This capital of Denmark is also a terribly cold location in times of winter.
+This capital of Denmark is also a cold location in times of winter.
 Its lowest winter temperature has been ascertained to be around 3°C.

 Even though this is too cold, the area is not short of great resources for a would-be visitor.
 Indeed, the entire city is a museum of its kind.
 This stems from its role in advancing and shaping Europe’s past and present.